Wheaton, Illinois: Religious institutions

-Wheaton has forty-five churches located within city limits and an additional thirty places of worship in the outlying unincorporated areas, representing nearly forty religious denominations.
-The Genius Edition of Trivial Pursuit states that Wheaton has the "second most churches per capita in America."
+Wheaton has 45 churches located within city limits and an additional 30 places of worship in outlying unincorporated areas, representing nearly 35 religious denominations.
+The Genius Edition of Trivial Pursuit said that Wheaton has "more churches per capita than any other town in America."

 Built in 1926, the national headquarters of the Theosophical Society in America is located on a 42 acre estate on the north side of Wheaton.

-Wheaton is also the North American headquarters for the Institute of the Blessed Virgin Mary, which moved into its new home in June 1946.
+Wheaton is also the North American headquarters for the Institute of the Blessed Virgin Mary, which moved there in June 1946.

-On March 18, 2002, St. Michael Catholic Church in downtown Wheaton was destroyed by arson by a Wheaton resident and parishioner, Adam Palinski, now serving 39 years in prison.
+On March 18, 2002, St. Michael Catholic Church in downtown Wheaton was destroyed by arson by a Wheaton resident and parishioner, Adam Palinski, serving 39 years in prison.
 He lost his appeal, but still maintains his innocence.
 The church has since been rebuilt at a cost of $13 million, and reopened on March 18, 2006.

 Sister cities

-Wheaton has been a sister city of Karlskoga, Sweden, since 1973.
+Wheaton has been a sister city of Karlskoga, Sweden since 1973.
 Karlskoga Street in Wheaton is named after the Swedish city.
-In February 1990, Wheaton also became sister cities with Wheaton Aston, Staffordshire, England.
+In February 1990, Wheaton also became a sister city of Wheaton Aston, England.